-In the event of warmer temperatures and any prolonged dry periods (i.e., during the summer), this could potentially result in the increase in the severity or frequency of dusty days, and dust or sandstorms.
-Severe dust or sandstorms can affect the workers' health if mitigation measures are not put into place.
-Furthermore, the PV panels may require more regular cleaning, and depending on the method used for cleaning, this may require an increase in water consumption.
+In the event of warmer temperatures and any prolonged dry periods (i.e., during the summer), this could potentially result in the increase in the severity or frequency of dusty days and dust storms.
+This may include increased wind velocity over current storm speeds.
+As a result, the PV panels may require more regular cleaning, and depending on the method used for cleaning, this may require an increase in water consumption.